tsabunkar/data-structures_algorithms/patterns/readme.md

 - This pattern involves creating a window which can either be an array or number from one position to another
 - Depending on a certain condition, the window either increases or closes (and a new window is created).
 - Very useful for keeping track of a subset of data in an array/string etc.

+4. Divided And Conquer :

+- This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.
+- This pattern can tremendously decrease the time complexity